• Skip to primary navigation

 March 28, 2023 by Fawn Smith

 A recent poll found that 72% of Americans believe that climate change is happening, but only 57% believe that humans are causing it.
-Join us this Sunday as our own Bill Nichols speaks on “Human Induced Climate Change.”
+Join us as our own Bill Nichols speaks on “Human Induced Climate Change.”
 Bill will talk about what humans are doing to cause climate change and what we can do to help stop it.
 This is the first in a series of three messages on “Earth Care” from our Social Justice Team.

 To view the Order of Service, CLICK HERE.